 When the stove restoration was finally complete, we carted it home & parked it in a corner in the ugly kitchen.
 After the financial hit of the Recession, I couldn’t justify the expense.
-Additionally, I never stop working enough long to put it all together.
+Additionally, working 80 hours a week, I never had a spare minute to put it all together.
 When we sold the house, I finally admitted defeat, donated the sink to Habitat & sold the stove, the potholders & the kitchen implements.

 BUNGALOW KITCHEN DREAM REDEMPTION

-I blog about bungalows because I have been talking, writing, advocating & educating for & about them incessantly over the past 20 years & should have been blogging about them since the dawning of the Age of the Internet.
-It took searching my heart, house bound in a world-wide pandemic, for what brought me joy to get me started, but better later than never!
+I blog about bungalows because I have been talking, writing, advocating & educating for & about them incessantly over the past 20 years & living in them for over 40.
+I should have been blogging about them since the dawning of the Age of the Internet.
+It took searching my heart, house bound in a world-wide pandemic, for what brought me joy to get me started blogging, but better late than never!

 After experiencing too many hurricanes in a frame house, I now live in a 1955 block, Modest Ranch.
 (The pink 50’s sink- remember?)
 This house when I purchased it, was almost completely original.
 The kitchen had been messed with so I put it right again & I used my 1910 glass hardware (in black) because, by golly, I have a good backstory!

-This article is my bungalow kitchen, fulfilled.
-I got to put it together & show it off to hundreds of people.
+This article is all about my long hoped for bungalow kitchen.
+Thanks to my blog, I got to put it together & show it off to hundreds of people.

 Thank you, gentle readers.
 You have mended my broken heart.